fslev/json-compare/README.md

 }
 ```

-## More examples
+## Matching with some tweaks
-You can also use the `!` DO NOT MATCH option, in order to negate the comparison between JSON values
+By using the `!` DO NOT MATCH option, the comparison between JSON values will be negated:

 ```javascript
 String expected = "{\"a\":\"!test\"}";